 - Houston, Texas

-Q. I make a porosity ferroxyl test (potassium ferricyanide + potassium ferrocyanide + NaCl) on a hard chromium plated tube.
+Q. I make a porosity ferroxyl test (potassium ferricyanide + potassium ferrocyanide [affil. link to info/product on Amazon] + NaCl) on a hard chromium plated tube.

 I have 2 results: one part have less porosity than the other

 Could you give me the factors in the process of hard chromium which affect the porosity

 DELPHI - TREMBLAY, FRANCE

 A. At that thickness, hard chrome should easily pass your ferroxyl test.
 One possibility is excessively rough surface prior to plating.
 Others are improper mechanical finish after plating, or gas pitting due to poor agitation.